Ethiopia–Tigray peace agreement: Disarmament and withdrawal

 On 1 December 2022, the Ethiopian–TPLF Joint Committee met in Shire, Tigray Region to begin a new set of talks on carrying out disarmament.
 One day later, the TPLF announced that they had withdrawn their troops from a number of towns and cities, and by 4 December, Tadesse Werede stated that around 65% of their forces had withdrawn.

 Starting on 10 January 2023, Tigrayan forces began the process of handing over their heavy weaponry to the ENDF.

 Amhara and Eritrea

 The Nairobi Declaration added a corollary to the Tigrayan armament clause, which stated that the disarming of heavy weapons "will be done concurrently with the withdrawal of foreign and non-ENDF forces in the region."
 In spite of this, Eritrea, as well as Amhara regional forces, continued to engage in fighting, even as the federal government expressed support for peace.
 According to eyewitnesses, aid workers and Tigrayan officials, both Eritrean and Amhara forces were responsible for killings, looting, kidnappings and mass detentions throughout November 2022, including in Shire, where disarmament talks were later held.

 The Eritrean Defence Forces started withdrawing from Shire and Axum on 29 December.
 Despite this, humanitarian workers said that the EDF was still maintaining a presence in the region, and according to Addis Standard, both EDF and Amhara forces continued to be in Tigray by early January 2023.

+Interim Regional Administration of Tigray

+In mid-March 2023, the TPLF central committee voted internally in favour of recommending Getachew Reda (18 votes out of 41) as the head of the Interim Regional Administration of Tigray (IRA).
+The federal-level Cabinet met the following day to establish guidelines for the IRA.
+On 23 March, prime minister Abiy Ahmed declared that Getachew Reda was appointed to the position of head of the IRA.